tani/wikibox/README.md

 ### For GitHub Pages

 1. Make an account of GitHub and creates your repository named `<username>/<username>.github.io`.
-2. Download precompiled HTML at [Rakugaki Download](https://Rakugaki.js.org/yeti/#/download.md/).
-If you want to compile it by yourself, Rakugaki is hosted on GitHub ([xtaniguchimasaya/Rakugaki](https://github.com/xtaniguchimasaya/Rakugaki/)).
+2. Download precompiled HTML at [WikiBox Download](https://WikiBox.js.org/yeti/#/download.md/).
+If you want to compile it by yourself, WikiBox is hosted on GitHub ([xtaniguchimasaya/WikiBox](https://github.com/xtaniguchimasaya/WikiBox/)).
 3. Drag and Drop `index.html` from your _Downloads_ directory to the _Uploads files_ of the repository.
 4. Create `index.md` in your repository with _Create new file_ of the repository.
 5. Enable GitHub Pages in _Settings_ of the repository.

 ## Copyright

-Rakugaki has started to develop since 2018 and been written by TANIGUCHI Masaya under the GPLv3.
+WikiBox has started to develop since 2018 and been written by TANIGUCHI Masaya under the GPLv3.